Skip to main content

 The History of Intellectual Property Rights in the Creative Industries

 CREATIVE IPR pursues the questions in three arenas.
 The first arena is the formation and impact of national and international institutions and organizations for intellectual property.
-The second arena is the role of intellectual property rights in the entertainment industries (the arts of the stage, music, advertising).
-The third arena is the place of intellectual property in the fashion, design, and luxury industries, that rely heavily on trademarking and branding.
-Comparison between industries allow to reevaluate the role of intellectual property in creativity.
-For each arena, the researchers in the project are examining cross-cutting themes: authorship and creativity, firms and business history, technological change and innovation, legal frameworks, and the role of the commons – the public domain.
-These themes are particularly important in the light of the recent changes in the European legislation on intellectual property.
+The second arena is the role of intellectual property rights in the arts of the stage and music.
+The third arena is the place of intellectual property in the fashion, design, and luxury industries.
+For each arena, the researchers in the project are examining five cross-cutting themes: authorship and creativity, firms and business history, technological change and innovation, legal frameworks, and the role of the commons or the public domain.
+Each of these themes is the focus of one of the project's workshops, and in addition two international conferences bring the transversal themes and work packages together.

 CREATIVE IPR does research on the history of the intellectual property in the creative industries.
 The method used is historical.
 All project members examine complementary aspects of this history through research in unpublished archives (archives of the states, of organizations, of courts, and of firms) and in printed sources.
-Progress beyond the state of the art has been registered in each arena of the project, allowing for new insights in the domains of the history of the institutional frameworks for the organization of intellectual property, the rights of performance, the rights of designers, and the branding of creative firms.
+Progress beyond the state of the art has been registered in the three arenas of the project, allowing for new insights in the domains of the history of the institutional frameworks for the organization of intellectual property, and in both domains studied in the project (music and the arts of the stage, and fashion, textile and luxury industries).

 The CREATIVE IPR team works on comparative and connected histories of European intellectual property in a globalizing world.
 Comparative histories take two directions in CREATIVE IPR.
 The first direction is international.
 Research in unpublished archives contributes to the project's objective of writing the history of the internationalization of intellectual property rights.
-Work on the history of Congresses of the BIRPI, and on the development of international associations such as the ALAI, CISAC, and the EUIPO fill a gap in our knowledge of the internationalization of intellectual property rights.
-We examine which questions were at stake, which nations defended specific interpretations of the law and which definitions of authorship, and how nations cooperated on questions of intellectual property.
-Furthermore, the examination of the history of intellectual property systems implemented by imperial powers in their colonies allows for a nuanced understanding of the dynamics of internationalization, through three cases: Belgium and Congo (the PI), France and Algeria (Mitrovic), Great Britain and India (Chowdhury).
+Furthermore, the examination of the history of intellectual property systems implemented by imperial powers in their colonies allows for a nuanced understanding of the dynamics of internationalization, through three cases: Belgium and the Congo, France and Algeria, Great Britain and India.
 The second direction allows for research on the history of intellectual property between various fields of creativity.
-Research on performing rights on the stage and on the radio (Nesheim), on fashion and music (the PI, other project members) thus allow for new advances on the history of intellectual property.
+The cases examined in the project allow to underline the relevance of copyright to new entrants, while other varieties of intellectual property rights, such as patent for instance, remained lesser used by those actors.

 Illustration of Creative IPR's work packages and cross-cutting themes